-Dr. Hubler recently married his wife, Amanda in November 2013.
+Dr. Hubler married his wife, Amanda in November 2013.
 He enjoys spending time fishing, working outside, and playing golf in his spare time.

 Christopher Keating, PT, DPT, OCS, Cert.
 MDT - Dr. Keating graduated in 2009 from Thomas Jefferson University with his doctorate in physical therapy.
-Since his graduation, he has practiced in outpatient orthopedics and is currently a clinical director in Marlton, NJ.
+Since his graduation, he has practiced in outpatient orthopaedics and is currently a clinical director in Marlton, NJ.

-Dr. Keating is an orthopedic lab instructor and residency clinical faculty at Drexel University.
+Dr. Keating is an orthopaedic lab instructor and residency clinical faculty at Drexel University.
 He enjoys engaging in clinical excellence and helping guide therapists into a higher level of care.
 Dr. Keating’s research interests are in spine and lower extremity disorders.
 He is excited to begin the fellowship in order to help craft his research moving forward.